SamuelNavarro/vimwiki/fastaiv2/lesson6.md

         self.l_in = nn.Linear(n_fac, n_hidden)
         self.l_hidden = nn.Linear(n_hidden, n_hidden)
         self.l_out = nn.Linear(n_hidden, vocab_size)

     def forward(self, *cs):
         bs = cs[0].size(0)
         h = V(torch.zeros(bs, n_hidden).cuda())
         for c in cs:
             inp = F.relu(self.l_in(self.e(c)))
             h = F.tanh(self.l_hidden(h+inp))

         return F.log_softmax(self.l_out(h), dim=-1)
 ```
-In hidden state to hidden state transition weight matrices we still tend to use tanh. (why?)
+In hidden state to hidden state transition weight matrices we still tend to use tanh. **Because relu is not bounded, so we'll could have gradient explosion problems.**

 Maybe we shouldn't add h+inp together.
 The reason is that the input state and the hidden state are different kind of things.
 The input state is the encoding of the character and h is the encoding of the series of characters so far.
 So adding them together is going to potentially going to loose information.
 What if we concatenate this together?